richelbilderbeek/wilson_et_al_pci_rr_review/README.md

 ### Search strategy

-We will search NCBI PubMed, Ovid Embase, and Web of Science to identify systematic reviews of animal models which use manipulations of 102 genes [richelbilderbeek: how were these genes determined?] for which there is high confidence in a causal relationship to ASD.
+We will search NCBI PubMed, Ovid Embase, and Web of Science to identify systematic reviews of animal models which use manipulations of 102 genes for which there is high confidence in a causal relationship to ASD.
 We will place no restriction on publication date or language.